moreniekmeijer/m4l-rhythmic-audio-shaper/README.md

 This is a Max for Live device (.amxd) which takes audio and can chop it into different rhythmic patterns.
+Download the .amxd file for Ableton.
+I included a maxpat as well.

 This device is work in progress.
 I already updated it three times because of some fixes I had to make.
 Let me know if stuff is not working!
 I really want to know this, also for my own learning curve.
 Have fun making music!